Monday, June 14, 2010

 How you plan will depend heavily on the exact circumstances which brought your new puppy to you.
 If you have been planning and expecting your puppy well in advance, then you probably have all the toys, blankets and food you will need.
 If your puppy is a last minute decision, perhaps to "rescue" the little fella from a bad situation, you may need some advice on how to proceed.

 First thing to consider is the puppy's age.
 If he/she is 16 weeks of age or older, a trip to the Vet's office is necessary to get up to date on Vaccinations and a general exam for overall health.
-If your pup is under 16 weeks but, older than 7 weeks, I would call the vet's office and ask for their recomendations.
-Younger than 7 weeks shouldn't be seperated from their mother and I would only under dire circumstances.
+If your pup is under 16 weeks but, older than 7 weeks, I would call the vet's office and ask for their recommendations.
+Younger than 7 weeks shouldn't be separated from their mother and I would only under dire circumstances.

 Puppies like to chew because they are usually teething and need to massage their gums to gain relief from that.
 Get some sturdy Nylabone chews or Puppy Kongs which are made with a soft rubber perfect for puppy's soft mouth and needle sharp teeth.
 They shouldn't need encouragement but, it's ok to use peanut butter or liver paste to entice them to concentrate on "their" chew toy and not shoes or slippers.